 The previous Ministry played a leading role in shaping the Government's strategy and provided direction and assistance to OCCD's many tasks.
-According to the PNG Readiness Plan Idea Note (R-PIN), the Departments of the Prime Minister, Agriculture, Trade and Industry and the National Planning Office were included in the development of a REDD+ policy framework.
-The review of the R-PIN for PNG by the World Bank FCPF recommended that the Ministry of Finance should also be included, which currently at this stage plays a crucial role.
-Another recent stakeholder who entered the scene in PNG's REDD+ preparation is the Internal Revenue Commission, who has also made commitment to assist the government in its policy development towards carbon taxation.
+According to the PNG Readiness Plan Idea Note (R-PIN), the Departments of the Prime Minister, Agriculture, Trade and Industry and the National Planning Office were all involved in the development of a REDD+ policy framework.
+The review of the R-PIN for PNG by the World Bank FCPF recommended that the Ministry of Finance should also be included, and this Ministry now plays a crucial role in the process.
+Another stakeholder that has entered the scene more recently is the Internal Revenue Commission, which has committed to assisting the government in developing a policy on carbon taxation.